Description of Birdoswald Roman Fort

 To east and west Hadrian’s Wall survives up to 2.5 metres high, presenting one of the better preserved stretches.

-Further west two similar turrets, at Leahill and Piper Sike, can be seen on the roadside.
+Further west two similar turrets, at Leahill and Piper Sike, can be seen by the roadside.